What is Authentic Sexual Intimacy – Answering your Questions

 Having sex with someone is one of the most exposing and vulnerable human acts there is.
-When naked and sharing your body, there is not much in the way between you and another.
+When naked and sharing your body, there is not much in the way (on a physical level) between you and another.
 With that said, it is interesting how much we hide from each other in an intimate relationship.
 It isn’t because we are bad people.
-It is often because we don’t know any better.
+It’s often because we don’t know any better.

 Being Real with Your Partner is the Biggest Gift You Can Give the Relationship

 But it isn’t always easy to do.
 Maybe you don’t want to hurt their feelings, maybe you think they don’t care, or maybe you have given up on the relationship and don’t want to try anymore but continue to have sex anyway.
 Maybe you have a tough time speaking your truth.
 Maybe you have a tough time knowing your truth.
 Whatever it might be for you, if you are not authentic in your sexual intimacy, you will never experience the sense of connection you are probably longing for.
 Your sex life is only as good as your communication.

 Below are two lists.
 The first one is what authentic sexual intimacy is and the following one is what authentic sexual intimacy is not.
 Number 1 in the first list correlates to number 1 in the second list and so on.
 Let’s look at both sides of each of these items.

 Things that Do Not Support Authentic Sexual Intimacy

 - Faking an Orgasm.

 - Having unmet sexual needs and not talking about them with your partner.